Visit Knysna, South Africa

 Waterfront lodge has a stunning location overlooking the Knysna Lagoon and on the edge of town.
 It provides a welcome haven after a busy day exploring or as a place to rest for a few days after a busy driving schedule.

-Belvidere Manor suits those who want to stay slightly removed from the hustle and bustle of Knysna's centre, and in a luxurious but homely environment.
+Belvidere Manor suits those who want to stay slightly removed from the hustle and bustle of Knysna's center, and in a luxurious but homely environment.

 Ideas for experiencing Knysna